HOW DO I TAKE CARE OF MY INSTRUMENT?

 Image below shows how much you should loosen your bow when its at rest.
 Not too tight and not too loose.

 Never over-tighten your bow!
 An overtightened bow not only makes your playing unpleasant, it can permanently damage a bow, or even cause part(s) of it to break.
-Quite often an overtightened bow would result in the tip of the bow breaking off, or the ferrule (other end of the bow) to slide forward resulting in the loss of tension on the hair, permanently bending the stick and other nasty issues.
+Quite often an overtightened bow would result in the tip of the bow breaking off, or the ferrule (other end of the bow) to slide out resulting in the loss of tension on the hair, permanently bending the stick and other nasty issues.

 We suggest tightening your bow to roughly a pencil width gap between the hair and the stick, measured from the middle of the bow (see image below).
 This is a roughly a good way to measure for 4/4 size violin bow.
 For instruments smaller than a 4/4 size violin, reduce the bow gap slightly.
 Leave a slightly wider gap for larger instruments such as the 16" viola or the celli.